Cost of Debt Formula: How to Calculate It in Your Business

 Why Should I Calculate My Cost of Debt?

-As I mentioned, the benefits of learning the cost of debt formula revolve around two things: profits and taxes.
+The benefits of learning the cost of debt formula revolve around two things: profits and taxes.

-As a small business owner, most of what you do is probably based around increasing your business profits.
-By using the cost of debt formula, you can determine whether or not taking out a new loan is worth it.
+Using the cost of debt formula, you can determine whether or not taking out a new loan is worth it.
 If the cost of debt outweighs the expected profits, it’s probably not worth it.

-Since the interest paid on business debt is deductible, the cost of debt formula can help you maximize your business’ tax deductions.
+Since the interest paid on business debt is deductible, the cost of debt formula can help you maximize your business tax deductions.

-How to Lower My Cost of Debt
+How to Lower My Cost of Debt?

 You should do a cost of debt analysis every time you consider taking out a new business loan.
 It’s one of the most effective ways to determine whether or not a loan is worth the cost.